 Aetna is an HMO-POS plan that’s quite popular.
 It has a premium of $0 and has a 4-star rating given to it by Medicare.
 This plan has a maximum out-of-pocket cost (MOOP) of $5,400.

 Another plan in the area is Humana.
 This plan also has a $0 premium and a 4-star rating.
 It’s a Local PPO plan, and its MOOP is $3,400.

 Anthem Blue Cross Blue Shield is another 4-star plan in the area.
 It’s also a Local PPO and has a $0 premium.
 Its MOOP is slightly higher, at $6,700.

 |Anthem BCBS||$0||$6,700||LOCAL PPO||4|

 While Medicare may pay for most healthcare expenses you have, it does not cover them all.
-A private company sells a Medigap plan to help cover the remaining costs.
-They have standard benefits across the nation, but the premiums change depending on the region.
+A private company sells Charlottesville, Virginia, Medicare Supplement plans to help cover the remaining costs.
+They have standard benefits nationwide, but the premiums change depending on the region.